timothyhoover/supporty/README.md

    npm install
    ```

-3. Run database migration which will initialize an SQLite database in the `supporty.sqlite` file.
+3. Ensure you have a postgresql downloaded
+4. Make a pg database and update the `/server/config/default.js` (postgresql) file with your pg credentials.

+5. Run database migration.

    ```
    npm run migrate